 No, the Garmin Forerunner 55 cannot make or receive phone calls.
 However, it can display notifications from your phone and allow you to control music playback on your phone.

-How old is Garmin Forerunner 55?
+How old is the Garmin Forerunner 55?

 The Garmin Forerunner 55 was released in June 2021.